iCliniq Logo

 How Is Adie Syndrome Treated?

 The type of treatment depends on the symptoms and severity of the condition a person with Adie syndrome is experiencing.
-The condition is generally treated with eye drops containing Pilocarpine that helps constrict a pupil that has been overly dilated.
+The condition is generally treated with eye drops containing Pilocarpine which helps constrict a pupil that has been overly dilated.
 When the pupil is constricted, then symptoms like light glare and depth perception are resolved.
 Certain people may be suggested to use prescription glasses to adjust their vision and to compensate for vision loss.
 Thoracic sympathectomy is the definitive treatment for sweating abnormalities.
 It is surgery that is performed to treat excessive sweating.
 In this surgery, the nerves that cause the body to sweat too much are cut.
 A few symptoms like absent or slow reflexes are usually permanent.

 What Are the Complications of Adie Syndrome?